Dear Healthcare Provider:

 Medicare Fee Schedule

-Based upon the OIG's recommendation, we are providing you with a link to the Medicare laboratory fee schedule, which may be found on the CMS webpage at http://www.cms.hhs.gov/ClinicalLabFeeSched.
-You should note that the Medicaid reimbursement amount may be equal or less than the amount of Medicare reimbursement that Aegis will receive on the tests you order.
+Based upon the OIG’s recommendation, we are providing you with a link to the Medicare laboratory fee schedule, which may be found on the CMS webpage at http://www.cms.hhs.gov/ClinicalLabFeeSched.
+You should note that the Medicaid reimbursement amount may be equal to or less than the amount of Medicare reimbursement that Aegis will receive on the tests you order.

 Aegis has consultants who are available to discuss provider questions about Aegis's testing.
 These consultants can be contacted at 877.552.3232.